MonetDB/MonetDBLite-Java/README.md

 ## Developer and support

 MonetDBJavaLite is being supported by [Pedro Ferreira](mailto://pedro.ferreira@monetdbsolutions.com), a developer at [MonetDBSolutions](https://monetdbsolutions.com/).
-Feel free to create an issue, a pull request or [just send an email](mailto://pedro.ferreira@monetdbsolutions.com).
+Feel free to create an issue on [Bugzilla](https://www.monetdb.org/bugzilla/) or GitHub, create a pull request or [just send an email](mailto://pedro.ferreira@monetdbsolutions.com).
 You can also create a question on [Stack Overflow](https://stackoverflow.com/) with the tag `monetdblite`.